Category: Advice

 When you consider the capital expenditure that goes on these sites, it’s a bit depressing.

-This is among the most common issues I see, and it’s been the same for twenty years.
+This is a ridiculously common issue and it’s been the same for twenty years.
 The site is never bad — it’s just that performance is an afterthought.
-But, and I bang my head against a wall on a frequent basis on this one — the website should be the performance.
+But, and I bang my head against a wall on a frequent basis on this one — the website should drive the performance.
 That’s the whole point.

 No beef towards web agencies, but they love selling these.
 They’re templated, they require the least amount of work, and the process is more about visual identity than performance.
 It’s their bread and butter work.
-You’ll spend more time picking colours and making the logo bigger, adding a homepage slider (sigh), and images of the HQ than deciding what the page actually says.
-Think about which of those two things your customers care most about.
+You’ll spend more time picking colours, making it pop, adding yet another logo, tweaking a homepage slider (sigh), and images of the HQ than deciding what the page actually says about your business.

 These sites are built as if they were a PDF brochure.
 They’re for the business, not for the customer.